-SACRAMENTO, Calif. -- California Gov. Gavin Newsom and his wife, Jennifer Siebel Newsom, unveiled Tuesday what they call a "parents' agenda," including proposals to end the sales tax on tampons and diapers and to use revenue from legal marijuana sales to expand child care programs.
+SACRAMENTO, Calif. -- California Gov. Gavin Newsom wants to end the sales tax on tampons and diapers and use revenue from legal marijuana sales toward enhancing child care programs.

 The proposal is about "having a tax code that's gender neutral (and) a tax code that represents our values," she said.

 Newsom has said he plans to maintain Brown's reserved approach to budgeting by limiting new ongoing spending in favor of using extra money to pay down debts and bank away for the next recession.
-The revised plan he'll announce Thursday will kick off final weeks of negotiations with lawmakers, who have until June 15 to pass a budget.
-Newsom has until June 30 to sign it.
+On Thursday, he'll offer an updated budget that will show whether he's maintaining that approach.
+He and lawmakers must agree on a one-year spending plan by June 30.

-In January, he proposed a $209 billion budget with a $21.5 billion surplus.
-He proposed several billion dollars' worth of new spending on child care, education and housing, called for a new tax to pay for improvements to drinking water, but also dedicated $13 billion to paying down debt and adding to reserves.
+In January, he proposed a $209 billion budget with a $21.5 billion surplus, the state's largest in at least 20 years.
+His plan increased spending by about 4% but pledged more than $13 billion to build the state's reserves and pay down debt.
+He proposed several billion dollars' worth of new spending on child care, education and housing, and also called for a new tax to pay for improvements to drinking water.